-When you’re visiting Komodo, make sure you’re not so busy looking for dragons that you miss out on observing some of the beautiful birdlife.
+When you’re visiting Komodo Island, make sure you’re not so busy looking for komodo dragons that you miss out on observing some of the beautiful birdlife.

 A notable white-feathered resident of Komodo Island is the yellow-crested cockatoo (cacatua sulphurea) also known as the lesser sulphur-crested cockatoo and not to be confused with its larger Australian cousin.
 The parrots’ namesake, Sulphurea Hill, with its spectacular outlook over Loh Liang Bay, is a great place for spotting them, and if you don’t see them you will almost certainly hear them, screeching to each other across the valley while they go about their business of the day, flying between and sitting in the treetops, stripping the leaves and bark.
 In the early mornings, the cockatoos usually feed on seeds on the ground.
 Then, as the day warms up, they head to the tree canopies.